 Are you trying to feed your dog healthy choices so Spot can live a long life?
 You may be considering avoiding some of the dog treats that are so popular with the four-legged crowd.

-Are you wondering what dogs can eat that is a low calorie treat and provides some health benefits too?
-Maybe when you try to be a healthier eater, you opt to stay away from the chips and instead opt for fruits and vegetables.
+Are you wondering what dogs can eat that is a low-calorie treat and provides some health benefits too?
+Maybe when you try to be a healthier eater, you opt to stay away from chips and instead opt for fruits and vegetables.

 Guess what?
 Your dogs can happily enjoy fruits and vegetables in their diet too.
 If you’re wondering what types of fruits dogs can eat and which should be avoided, you’ve come to the right place.